MartinRenteria/Google-Book-Search-With-React/README.md

 ## **Questions**

-Please contact <renteriamp96@gmail.com> if you have any questions.
+Please contact <renteriamp96@gmail.com> if you have any questions and be sure to check out my other project!